steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

         loss = F.mse_loss(logits, target)
 ```

-Finally we “backpropagate”, i.e. take that error and use it to correct the weights in the model to be more correct next time.
+Finally, I “backpropagate”, i.e. take that error and use it to correct the weights in the model to be more correct next time.
 We need an “optimizer” to do this work for us:

 ```python{2,18-20}
 model.train()